FOREX-Euro feels Asia heat as Spanish fears prevail

 By Antoni Slodkowski

-TOKYO, July 23 (Reuters) - The euro was hammered to a near 12-year trough against the yen and plunged to record lows versus the Australian dollar on Monday, starting the week under strong pressure from fears that Spain may eventually need a full sovereign bailout.
+TOKYO, July 23 (Reuters) - The euro fell to a near 12-year trough against the yen and plumbed record lows versus the Australian dollar on Monday, starting the week under pressure from fears that Spain may eventually need a full sovereign bailout.

 Such was the lack of market confidence that Spanish bond yields hit their highest levels since the euro was created, even as euro zone finance ministers approved the terms of a loan of up to 100 billion euros on Friday for Madrid to recapitalise its banks.